julio-pg/astro-arena-frontend/README.md

 # Astro-Arena Frontend

 Welcome to the **Astro-Arena Frontend** repository!
 This is the React-based user interface for a card game inspired by the Pokémon Trading Card Game (TCG).
 The frontend interacts with a backend built using NestJS via webhooks and incorporates an AI model to power the PC player's decisions.
 Dive into the cosmos and enjoy a strategic card-battling experience!
+This repository works in collaboration with the [astro-arena-backend](https://github.com/julio-pg/astro-arena-backend).

 ---